Complex magnetic interactions in geometrically frustrated TbOF

 \section{Results}

-Using our solid-state synthesis method, we have obtained phase-pure \ce{TbOF} powder, as demonstrated by the Rietveld refinement to the powder X-ray diffraction data shown in Figure S1 in the Supplemental Material (SI).
+Using our solid-state synthesis method, we have obtained phase-pure \ce{TbOF} powder, as demonstrated by the Rietveld refinement to the powder X-ray diffraction data shown in Figure S1 in the Supporting Information (SI).
 The crystal structure adopts the $\text{R}\bar{3}m$ space group.
 As shown in Figure \ref{fig:CrystalStructure}, each Tb atom coordinates with four O atoms and four F atoms, forming triangular layers of Tb atoms.
 These Tb layers are stacked along the \textit{c}-direction, with a (1/3, 1/3) offset in the \textit{ab}-plane, and alternately separated by O and F layers.
 Given the relative positions of the magnetic Tb atoms and their triangular framework, \ce{TbOF} is a clear template for observing magnetic frustration.

 The rhombohedral $\text{R}\bar{3}m$ structure adopted by \ce{TbOF} and other rare-earth oxyfluorides contains distinct short and long lanthanide–anion bonds, with oxide and fluorine ions.
 However, neither X-ray nor neutron diffraction experiments can distinguish well between oxygen and fluorine atoms.
 Consequently, we noticed both configurations in the Inorganic Crystal Structure Database (ICSD).\cite{Zagorac2019} While most entries represent \textit{Ln}OF compounds wherein the \textit{Ln}-O bonds are significantly shorter than the \textit{Ln}-F bonds, the reverse is listed for LaOF \cite{Zachariasen1951}.
 However, in order to understand the magnetic behavior of \ce{TbOF} in detail, it is important to get a clear understanding of the exchange pathways.
 Therefore, we deem it crucial to clarify which ion takes which crystallographic site in TbOF.
 An initial study by Templeton in 1957, performing electrostatic calculations on YOF, indicated that the Y-O bonds are the shorter bonds.\cite{Templeton1957} Here we perform DFT calculations to assign the O and F positions in the refined \ce{TbOF} structure.